sd2001/EfficientNet/README.md

 The empirical research on EfficientNets shows that it is critical to balance all dimensions of network width/ depth/ resolution, and surprisingly such balance can be achieved by simply scaling each of them with constant ratio.
 <br><br>
 <div align="center">
-<b>How does Compound Scaling work and is different from old paradigms.<br>
+<b>How does Compound Scaling work and is different from old paradigms.<b>

 ![image](https://github.com/sd2001/EfficientNet-Rescon/blob/main/imgs/compound.png)

 </div>
 <br><br>
 - Scaling up any dimension of network width, depth, or resolution improves accuracy, but the accuracy gain diminishes for bigger models.